AntnheD/Clasification-Algorithm_comparision/README.md

 ## 📋 Executive Summary

-This project presents a **comprehensive benchmark study** of **14 state-of-the-art classification algorithms** for predicting customer churn in the telecommunications industry.
+This project presents a **comprehensive benchmark study** of **14 classification algorithms** for predicting customer churn in the telecommunications industry.
 Customer churn prediction is a critical business problem—identifying at-risk customers enables proactive retention strategies that can save millions in revenue.

-### 🎯 Project Objectives

-1. **Systematic Comparison**: Evaluate multiple classifier families (Tree-based, Ensemble, Distance/Kernel, Probabilistic/Neural) under identical conditions
-2. **Rigorous Evaluation**: Use industry-standard metrics (Accuracy, F1-Score, ROC-AUC) for fair comparison
-3. **Visual Analysis**: Generate interpretable visualizations (ROC curves, bar charts) to communicate findings
-4. **Actionable Recommendations**: Identify the best-performing model for real-world deployment

 ### 🔬 Methodology